 Lake Trout on the other hand grow much larger and do require a much longer cooler to adequately store them.

 For years, most of us use relatively simple plastic coolers.
 They work okay, are affordable and can keep fish cold for a day by the lake.

 Then sometime in the early 2000s, rotomolded coolers surged in popularity.
 They were amazing compared with the traditional plastic bins, although in recent years budget coolers have improved enough to close the gap.

 Roto coolers are made from more durable material and generally built tough with plenty of insulation to keep ice frozen for longer.
 I have had several cheaper coolers break on me, often due to the plastic becoming brittle.
 While my roto coolers are built like rocks and have never broken.

-There is no doubting that rotomolded coolers are impressive and I do own several for my fishing needs.
+There is no doubt that rotomolded coolers are impressive and I do own several for my fishing needs.
 But they do have their drawbacks.
-They are heavier, bulkier and a lot more expensive.
-Lets put it this way, when empty a 48Qt traditional cooler weighs about the same as an 20Qt rotomolded cooler.
+They are heavier, bulkier, and a lot more expensive.
+Let’s put it this way, when empty a 48Qt traditional cooler weighs about the same as an 20Qt rotomolded cooler.

 For a days fishing, there is probably no need for the extra insulation of a rotomolded cooler.
 A full cooler is already heavy enough and as anglers already have enough gear to carry.

 In this guide, I do list my favorite rotomolded coolers, but also several traditional coolers.

 Latches and hinges need to durable and replaceable

 While often an afterthought latches and hinges can really make or break a cooler.
 They are also one of the first parts to fail.
 When buying an expensive cooler, I like to ask myself, how easy will it be to replace the latches or hinges if they were to fail.